leahgarrett/image-management-system/docs/ui-wireframe.md

     | Another comment...                         |
     -----------------------------------------------

-    [ + Add Comment ]  (admin only)
+    [ + Add Comment ]

     [ More details ▼ ]  (EXIF / advanced metadata)

 **Notes**

-- Admins can add tags and comments.
+- Contributors can add tags and comments.
-- Casual users see tags and comments but no add controls.
 - EXIF and advanced metadata are hidden behind “More details”.

 ---